-This Faculty has a laser cutter that the faculty technicians can use to produce student work for class projects.
-There is no student access to the laser cutter, but students can work with the technicians to produce designs.
+The faculty has a laser cutter that the technicians can use to assist in producing learner work.
+There is no learner access to the laser cutter, but learners can work with the technicians to produce designs.
 Speak to your tutor in the first instance about laser cutting.